Results for “data center”

 The University of Michigan's proposed $1.2 billion research center for energy and national security, including nuclear weapons development, faces fierce local opposition in Ypsilanti Township over security concerns and accusations of targeting a marginalized community.

-April 2, 2026·Michigan Capitol·1 source - policy
+April 2, 2026·Michigan Capitol·1 source - elections

 MPSC Approves 1,332 MW Battery Storage Projects as DTE Electric Builds Nation's Largest Utility Energy Storage Portfolio